 Jill is Chairman of Trustees of the Coram Beanstalk literacy charity.
 She is a founder and an active member of Savvitas, a businesswomen’s network affiliated to Parliament.
 She chairs the Savvitas Senate.

-Suba is Creative Director of Liverpool Everyman & Playhouse Theatres.
-Previously he was Artistic Director and Chief Executive of new writing company HighTide and Associate Director at Leicester Curve.
+Suba is an award-winning theatre director, producer and dramaturg.
+Previously he was Creative Director of Liverpool Everyman & Playhouse Theatres, Artistic Director and Chief Executive of new writing company HighTide and Associate Director at Leicester Curve.
 He was a Resident Director at the National Theatre Studio and for English Touring Theatre.
 His many directing credits include work for the Young Vic, Theatre Royal Stratford East, Octagon Bolton, Rose Theatre Kingston, Nottingham Playhouse, Northern Stage and The Roundhouse.
 Suba is also a Trustee of the North Music Trust (Sage Gateshead).

 Vicki is joint Series Editor of the Cambridge School Shakespeare Series published by Cambridge University Press.
 She has taught English in the UK and abroad and is now a freelance writer.
-Before joining the CSSF board in 2018, she was a trustee of two charities seeking to improve the mental health of young people.
+Before joining the Coram Shakespeare Schools Foundation board in 2018, she was a trustee of two charities seeking to improve the mental health of young people.

 Our flagship project is the Festival - the world’s largest youth drama festival.